Deep Dive

 Build Your Architectural Edge

-Step Through Render Phases
+Step Through the Render Pipeline

 The Rendering Pipeline

-State, Props and Data Flow
+Component Architecture and Data Flow

-Full-Stack Architecture
+Full-Stack and Production Architecture

-Course Curriculum
+The Curriculum

-15 lessons.
+Comprehensive Lessons!
 Each with theory, interactive simulation, and quiz.

 The React Architecture: A Systems Overview